Reviewed in August 2020. Content will be updated as negotiations develop.

 Let’s look at each of these questions in more detail.

 The Three Key Questions

 The first need is to determine what good is being traded.
 To do this you’ll need a unique code called a commodity code.
 For the purposes of rules of origin, you may only need the first four digits of the commodity code.
 But it’s important to note length of the full code depends if the goods are imports or exports:

 • Imports have a 10-digit commodity code

 Getting the right commodity code is fundamental and it is the legal obligation of the trader.
 Invest the time needed to obtain the correct commodity code as getting the code wrong can be considered as fraud and can result in penalties.
 If you rely on the commodity code from a supplier, you’ll need to check it is accurate.
 This task can be complex, but there is help at hand to make sure you get the right code for your business needs.
 In order to find the correct commodity code for your goods, you’ll need to describe them accurately.
 For example, you must know:

 • What it is made of

 • How it’s presented/packaged

 • Its technical specifications.

 You’ve different ways of getting the commodity code.
 You can choose to find the commodity code by self-assessment.
-For more information visit click the links choose official websites for Ireland or Northern Ireland.
+For more information please see the official websites for Ireland or Northern Ireland.
 Alternatively you can request a Binding Tariff Information (BTI) ruling.
 It’s not a legal requirement to have a BTI ruling, but it has advantages.
 It is the only option which gives you legal certainty for three years about the correct code for your goods.
 A BTI ruling is free, but you may have to pay the costs of laboratory analysis, expert advice and/or returning samples.
-For more information visit click the links choose official websites for Ireland or Northern Ireland.
+For more information please see the official websites for Ireland or Northern Ireland.